Skip to content

 2. Make a good first impression

 You only get one chance to make a first impression!
-And in SaaS sales, first impressions can make or break a discovery call.
+And in SaaS sales, first impressions can make or break a sales discovery call.

 Follow these tips to help you build a positive relationship with your prospect 👇